 The Growth Indicator measures academic progress using the Colorado Growth Model.
-This Indicator reflects 1) median growth: how the academic progress of the students in this school compared to that of jobs upon completing high school.
-This Indicator reflects student graduation rates, dropout rates, and other students statewide with a similar CSAP score history in that subject area, and 2) adequate growth: average Colorado ACT composite scores. whether this level of growth was sufficient for the typical (median) student in this school to reach an achievement level of proficient or advanced on the CSAP within three years or by 10th grade, whichever comes first.
+This Indicator reflects 1) median growth: how the academic progress of the students in this school compared to that of other students statewide with a similar CSAP score history in that subject area, and 2) adequate growth: whether this level of growth was sufficient for the typical (median) student in this school to reach an achievement level of proficient or advanced on the CSAP within three years or by 10th grade, whichever comes first.